-Today I am having a guest post.
+Today, I am having a guest post.
 It’s nice to be able to take a breather.
-She has has two yummy recipes to share with you today.
+She has has two yummy recipes to share with you today – Saturday Chicken and Chocolate Trifle.
 We’re talking chicken with cream in the recipe and a trifle with real whipped cream.
 Trust me, I will be making both of these recipes SOON.
 I will also be sharing on her site soon too.
 I’ll let you know when.
 Now, let me introduce you to Mariel.

 Hey there!
 I’m Mariel, mother to almost 5 cuties and wife to “The Beard Man.”
 I blog over at “Or so she says…,” a women’s blog all about “ideas” (parenting, recipes, marriage, fitness, crafts, etc!!)
 It’s updated every single day and so much fun!
 If you need an idea (or more recipes), come on by!
 When I’m not blogging, I would like to think I’m golfing, crafting, gardening, traveling, and basking in my children’s laughter.
 But, the dishes and laundry sure have a way of interrupting those plans, don’t they?
 But, cooking is something I can always squeeze in and it’s a sure-fire way to bring everyone together (great motivation!)

 So, my mom used to make “Saturday Chicken” when I was little.
 And, I promise…it’s NOT just a nostalgic reason that I love this…it’s really good!
 Every time I take dinner requests from the family, I either hear “roast and mashed potatoes” OR “Saturday Chicken and mashed potatoes.”
 I don’t even ask anymore.
 It’s incredibly simple…the sauce that you pour over the chicken is what doubles as the gravy for the potatoes.
 Easy.Print